qaissdashti/Disaster_Response_Pipeline_Project/README.md

 <h3> Running the Scripts</h3>
 To run the ML model, run the below scprit in your command line:

+To run the ETL and ready the files for merging and concoating, then saved into a sql lite db.
 1. <code>python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db</code>

+To read from the db the file and run the pipeline to train the classifier
+2. <code>python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl </code>